 • Prosecution under federal law, including criminal prosecution and potential imprisonment of up to 10 years, according to the Immigration Fraud website.

-This particular situation can occurs in many ways at the USA border.
-An example is that Sally Sue drives to the Peace Arch border and tells the CBP officer that she is going shopping at Bellis Fair Mall in Bellingham.
-She gets sent to secondary since he suspects misrepresentation and wonders why she would be travelling on a Friday at 5pm to go shopping at an American mall.
+This particular situation can occur in many ways at the USA border.
+An example is when Sally Sue drives to the Peace Arch border and tells the CBP officer that she is going shopping at Bellis Fair Mall in Bellingham.
+She gets sent to secondary since he suspects misrepresentation and wonders why she would be traveling on a Friday at 5 pm to go shopping at an American mall.
 He inspects her cell phone and discovers that she is actually going to visit her boyfriend Tyrone who lives in Seattle.
 This is a clear case of misrepresentation.

 She admits that she made a false statement because she felt that the CBP officer would deny her entry if he discovered that she was actually going to Settle to attend her wedding the next day with the groom Tyrone.
-She is then issued an expedited removal and 5 year ban from entering the USA.
+She is then issued an expedited removal and a 5-year ban from entering the USA.
 She is turned around and told to apply for a waiver.
-Unfortunately, she may also receive a negative effect on her future greencard application because of this misrepresentation.
+Unfortunately, she may also receive a negative effect on her future green card application because of this misrepresentation.

-The officer may even search the client’s cell phone to see if it contains anything that will corroborate the suspicions from the CBP officer and supervisor.
+The officer may even search the client’s cell phone to see if it contains anything that will corroborate the suspicions of the CBP officer and supervisor.
 No one can refuse a cell phone search and this even includes U.S. citizens.
 CBP officers at the port of entry have extremely broad discretion and powers that are not possessed by American city and county law enforcement officers.
 Misrepresentation is a very serious offence and can even be considered to be worse than violent crime as per CBP enforcement areas!
-It is less work clearing a person that put an RCMP officer in a choke hold than someone that engaged in misrepresentation with CBP at the border or in a visa application.
+It is less work to clear a person that put an RCMP officer in a chokehold than someone that engaged in misrepresentation with CBP at the border or in a visa application.

 At US Entry Waiver Services, we understand the importance of being able to travel without worry and have a clear understanding of the consequences that can result from not having proper documentation.
 Our team of us immigration law intelligence analysts will work with you to ensure that your journey is safe and smooth, as well as give you the information you need in order to make informed decisions about your travel plans.